Hispanic Heritage Month is a time to celebrate the diverse tapestry of Hispanic and Latino/a/x/e cultures and their contributions to our society.

 Krom, a veteran DEI leader in academic settings, also notes that much of Rice Business’ investment with its partners occurs through quiet relationship building.
 “That’s the hard part of DEI,” she says.
 “Much of the important work that leads to sustainable change is behind the scenes.
 The work is being done in large part because of folks like Lina Bell who were committed to it before it was considered the standard.
 I am more excited now than I have been ever before because the narrative is loud, and the resources are in place to possibly do what we haven’t been able to do before: shift the standard and enact sustainable change that celebrates difference.”

-At the individual level, meanwhile, the Student Program Office (SPO) supports an impressive set of affinity clubs – all of which are open to student allies from any background.
+At the individual level, meanwhile, the Office of Academic Programs and Student Experience (APSE) supports an impressive set of affinity clubs – all of which are open to student allies from any background.

 A sampling of the school’s clubs and identity-focused student organizations includes the Asian Business Student Association, Black Business Student Association, Latin Business Student Association, Out & Allied, Rice Business Women's Organization, Men as Allies, Rice Business Indo-American Association and Veterans in Business Association.

-“We continually work to make Rice Business an academic home where every student feels valued, known and cared for,” says Adam Herman, Executive Director of the Student Program Office.
+“We continually work to make Rice Business an academic home where every student feels valued, known and cared for,” says Adam Herman, Executive Director of the Office of Academic Programs and Student Experience.
 “As the organizational home of student-led and student-directed groups, we have a special role in fostering that environment of inclusion and belonging.”

 Career Building Blocks